jevko/jevkodata/README.md

 * ability to disable (comment out) an entire subtree by prefixing it with `-`

 Jevko is closed under concatenation, so there is no need for JSON Lines, NDJSON, or anything like that.

+.jevkodata is best used in combination with the [Jevko CLI](https://github.com/jevko/jevko-cli) -- which gives you additional features, such as:

+* self-contained .jevkodata documents that know how to convert themselves to specific JSON files
+* ability to make .jevkodata documents executable thanks to Jevko CLI support for shebangs -- you can convert a document simply by executing it!

 # Example